tomcanham/go-todo-sample/README.md

 This is a sample Todo app (is that the new "hello world" of web apps?) written in Golang (using the Gin web stack and the Bun DB layer/ORM).
 The database layer is Postgres.
+The frontend is React (built and served with Vite).

 To run the stack, you can simply run `docker compose up`.
 However, for the first run, you'll need to run database migrations using the `migrate` tool (https://github.com/golang-migrate/migrate).